JannieI/canvas-workstation-V3/src/app/roadmap.md

 2. Standard unit of measure: maybe save all as rem, and user can select px, rem, etc?
 3. Use style.css for standard items, ie class="helpMessage"
 4. Standardize date format shown - as selected by the user, stored as settings
-5. Add a TABLE widget - similar look and feel as Simplus UI with filters, etc - maybe SlickDataGrid?
 6.
 7. Setting min Grid width - wait for Clarity Bug fix
 8.